knyete/Micropython-scheduler/README.md

 ``add_thread`` returns an integer representing a unique ID for the thread.
 This may be used to stop or pause the thread.

-The scheduler constructor accepts two optional poitional arguments:
+The scheduler constructor accepts two optional positional arguments:
  * ``gc_enable`` Default ``True``.
 If set ``False`` garbage collection is disabled: see below for an explanation of this.
  * ``heartbeat`` Default ``None``.
 Applies to Pyboard and esp8266.
 On the Pyboard, if an integer in range 1 to 4 is passed, the corresponding LED will flash when the scheduler is running.
 On the esp8266 any integer will cause the blue LED to flash (if fitted).
-Provides a visual check that no thread has hogged the Python VM by failing to yield.
+Provides a visual check that no thread has hogged the Python VM by failing to yield or by invoking a blocking system call.

 # Ways of Scheduling